samiralam/rules-compendium/docs/dmg/7-treasure/magic-items.md

 *Wondrous Item, Common*

 This gold coin has a creature embossed on each side.
 The two depicted creatures must be famous rivals or enemies of each other.
 For example, a *Rival Coin* might show [Iggwilv](/sources/dnd/dmg-2024/lore-glossary#Iggwilv) on one side and [Mordenkainen](/sources/dnd/dmg-2024/lore-glossary#Mordenkainen) on the other, or [Venger](/sources/dnd/dmg-2024/lore-glossary#Venger) on one side and [Tiamat](/sources/dnd/dmg-2024/lore-glossary#Tiamat) on the other.
-One of these figures is on the “heads” side of the coin, the other on the “tails” side.
+One of these figures is on the "heads" side of the coin, the other on the "tails" side.

 The coin has 1 charge and regains its expended charge daily at dawn.
 You can take a [Magic](/sources/dnd/free-rules/rules-glossary#MagicAction) action to toss the coin, expending its charge.
 Roll any die to determine whether the coin comes up heads (on an even number) or tails (on an odd number).
 The roll also determines the effect: